 What You Need to Know About the Endangered Species Act

-The Endangered Species Act of 1973 (ESA) was passed by the U.S. Congress to protect and conserve threatened and endangered plants, animals, and the ecosystems that support them.
+The Endangered Species Act of 1973 (ESA) was passed by the U.S. Congress to protect and conserve threatened and endangered plants, animals and the ecosystems that support them.
 The ESA’s over-arching goal is to prevent species from becoming extinct.
-Congress deemed that threatened and endangered wildlife species need protection and “are of esthetic, ecological, educational, historical, recreational, and scientific value to the Nation and its people.”
+Congress deemed that threatened and endangered wildlife species need protection and “are of esthetic, ecological, educational, historical, recreational and scientific value to the Nation and its people.”

 This legislation was prompted by concern from the people of the United States regarding loss of biological diversity and degradation of the environment.
 While the ESA has been fiercely debated and its merits challenged over the years, frequent public opinion polls reveal strong support from various segments of society for the goals of the ESA.

 Additionally, a candidate species4 is a species that meets the definition for threatened or endangered but higher priority species prohibit the USFWS from preparing a listing proposal.
 The USFWS uses a prioritization scheme, accounting for the distinctiveness of the species and threats to that species, to assign listing priorities.
-Further, for these candidate species, there is a candidate conservation program that is used to manage them so they do not require listing under the ESA.
+Further, for these candidate species, there is a candidate conservation program used to manage them so they do not require listing under the ESA.

 The Listing Process

 Listing under the ESA is based on a species’ status and threats to that species.
 Economic

 and social impacts are not allowed by law to be considered when making a listing decision